dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*

 </center>
-With influences from Japan, peaceful vibes and beautiful instrumental melding, The Garden of Zen EP comes in tea-hot with relaxing mix of synths, real instruments, and sparse, well placed samples.
+Bringing peaceful vibes from Japan and beyond,  and beautiful instrumental melding, The Garden of Zen EP comes in tea-hot with relaxing meld of synths, real instruments, and sparse, well placed samples.
 It's the type of music that is great to work to, or just relax.

 All the proceeds from sales will go toward providing support to those struggling with mental health.